 - Marketing & Awareness

-Having a more holistic business view to cater for the users will help to ensure we are on top of our UX game.
+Having a more holistic business view to cater to the users will help to ensure we are on top of our UX game.
 As the barrier to become a UX designer is getting lower and lower, with better design systems and software more readily available than ever, we are relying on our numerous years of experience solving problems for business owners, and making sure our results meet the needs of their users.

 We put ourselves in the shoes of the users to discover their pain points and try to implement the best approach to meeting their needs, but they won’t point the finger at the designer if something goes wrong…